danodriscoll/danodriscoll.github.io/content/posts/rough-roadmap.md

 **Producer and Household Agents**
 - Producer agents may employ multiple household agents.
 - Household agents as money asset managers: They have bond price expectations; the majority having assumptions about the interest (base) rate in the next step; a minority are attentive to the macro system velocity and momentum.

+## Longer-Term

+Accounting for household agents attentive to market-based finance exigency.